davidhadas/codeenginedocs/getting-started-with-guard.md

 {: #guard-cleanup}
 {: step}

-You can clean up your local system by removing the helloeworld application, the helloeworld Guard and the Guard-Learner if you no longer need it.
+When not using this tutorial applications, you can clean up your local system by removing the helloeworld application, the helloeworld Guard and the Guard-Learner as shown below.

 ```txt
 ibmcloud ce application delete -n ${SERVICE_NAME}